Puffy face and morning facial puffiness

 Does drinking more water reduce facial puffiness?

 Yes — counterintuitively, drinking adequate water through the day reduces overnight fluid retention.
 The body holds onto fluid when it senses scarcity.
-Aim for 1.5–2 litres spread through the day.
+Aim for 1.5–2 litres spread through the day, preferring warm or room-temperature water over ice-cold drinks (which in TCM impair Spleen function).

 To discuss persistent facial puffiness and a personalised plan including acupuncture and Chinese herbal medicine, you are welcome to contact me or book a consultation at my Wokingham, Berkshire clinic.